leobudima/elogii-blog/content/7-key-metrics-in-delivery-logistics-to-measure-for-success.md

 ![delivery logistics kpi metric](/blog/uploads/item vehicle.png "Average Delivery Cost Per Vehicle Per Item ")

-Companies can then use these averages to implement changes to the service, which might reduce its cost without affecting performance output, like using better vehicles or implementing [route optimization software](https://elogii.com/platform).
+Companies can then use these averages to implement changes to the service, which might reduce its cost without affecting performance output, like using better vehicles or implementing [**route optimization software**](https://elogii.com/platform).

 ## The Next Step

 It’s time to review your service.
 And the only way to successfully examine the efficiency of your delivery operations is to start measuring logistics KPIs.

 With objective data at your fingertips, it will be much easier to implement effective measures to combat the shortcomings of your operations.
-But it also wouldn’t hurt if you had a digital logistics solution like [**eLogii**](https://elogii.com/) by your side either.
+But it also wouldn’t hurt if you had a digital logistics solution like [**eLogii **](https://elogii.com/)by your side either.